-This grant program will not be available in 2017-2018.
+This grant program will be unavailable for 2018-2019.
 Instead, please consider applying for the new Grow With Us Grant.

 About the Project